yugankmishra180/Aether-Vision-HUD/README.md

 2. Run `python aethervision_hud.py`

 ## Credits
-This project was inspired by a Telegram reference implementation.
-I have customized and extended it with my own features.
+This project's implementation, customized and extended it with by my own features.